South Whidbey Tilth Community Garden Plots

 Native Plant Salvage Infrastructure Is Ours

 We did it!
-Well almost.
-We could use another $160.
-Thanks to everyone who contributed and for a $300 grant from the South Whidbey Garden Club.if you can help with a donation, send it to South Whidbey Tilth, PO Box 252, Langley 98260.
-Contact Prescott (phone: 360-682-8642) with questions.
+Thanks to everyone who contributed and for a $300 grant from the South Whidbey Garden Club.To get involved, Prescott (phone: 360-682-8642) with questions.

 Consider how you would like to use the facility.
 It includes the hoop house and fenced areas with weed barrier cloth and plant bedding frames.
 Additionally, there are five propagation seed racks at $150 each and other miscellaneous materials (hoses, two rain-barrels and potting material).
 Help us design a program utilizing this wonderful resource?